 Configuration control registers

-The two configuration control registers are at register addresses 0xF4 and 0xF5, and are mapped onto 6 individual configuration control values.
+The two configuration control registers in the BMP280 are at register addresses 0xF4 and 0xF5, and are mapped onto 6 individual configuration control values.
 0xF4 consists of:

 - 3 bits osrs_t (measure temperature 0, 1, 2, 4, 8 or 16 times);

 - 3 bits osrs_p (measure pressure 0, 1, 2, 4, 8 or 16 times); and

 - 2 bits Mode (Sleep, Forced (ie Single Shot), Normal (ie continuous).